JDGiardino/BGG-Companion/README.md

 Instructions for local development setup can be found in [the wiki here](https://github.com/JDGiardino/BGG-Companion/wiki/Development-Setup-Instructions).

+Alias commands used for development can be found in [the wiki here](https://github.com/JDGiardino/BGG-Companion/wiki/Development-Alias-Commands).

 ## Errors
 Running into issues using BGG Companion?
 Seeing unexpected error from commands?
 Is something unclear?